 The student receives one grade in each course taken.
-The grade combines the results of course work, tests, and final examinations.
-Grades are indicated by letters, to each of which is assigned a certain value in honor points per hour of credit, as shown in the table below.
+The grade combines the results of course work, tests and final examinations.
+Grades are indicated by letters, each of which is assigned a certain value in honor points per hour of credit.

 |A||4.0||Outstanding, exceptional, extraordinary|

 |W||Official withdrawal (no academic penalty)|

 Honor points are the numerical equivalents assigned to each letter grade.
 To determine the total honor points for a course, multiply the number of credits earned by the numerical honor points assigned to the grade.
 For example, a four-credit course awarded an A is worth four credits.
 Multiplied by four honor points results in sixteen total honor points.

 This is a temporary grade which the instructor may give to a student when illness, necessary absence or other reasons beyond the control of the student prevent completion of course requirements by the end of the semester or session.
 This grade may not be given as a substitute for a failing grade.

 A grade of I must be removed by the instructor who gave it or—in exceptional circumstances—by the department chairperson.
 If the unfinished work is not completed and the I grade removed within one calendar year of the assignment of the I the grade shall be converted to an E for undergraduate courses and an X for graduate courses.

 A grade of I is not figured into the GPA until it is replaced with another grade.
 Students should not re-register for the class, but should work with the instructor to complete the outstanding assignments.